Interest Rate in Czech Republic

 Czech Republic - Interest Rate

-FocusEconomics Consensus Forecast panelists see the two-week repo rate at 2.13% at the end of 2019 and project it will increase to 2.30% at the end of 2020.
+Against this backdrop, FocusEconomics Consensus Forecast panelists see the two-week repo rate at 2.15% at the end of 2019, before increasing to 2.30% at the end of 2020.

 Czech Republic - Interest Rate Data

 |Policy Interest Rate (%)||0.05||0.05||0.05||0.05||0.50|

 5 years of economic forecasts for more than 30 economic indicators.